 Can you make more money renting to students?

 One obvious benefit of renting to students is the consistently higher demand.
-While this doesn’t always translate to higher rent, student neighbourhoods do tend to skew higher in terms of average rent price – though September and January are obviously outliers in this regard, coinciding with the start of semesters.
+While this doesn’t always translate to higher rent, student neighbourhoods do tend to skew higher in terms of average rent price, though September and January are outliers in this regard as they coincide with the start of the fall and spring semesters.
 Landlords do need to be cautious about vacancies during the summer and winter months, as there won’t be as many students moving during this time.
 Signing year-long leases with renters is key here.

 Of course, this also means that landlords can expect to see higher prices when purchasing a home, on average.
 In fact, one report indicated that for every 1km closer you get to a university campus, average home prices increase by 1%.
 Thus despite higher average rent prices, landlords will likely have higher mortgages/property values to match, meaning that things will likely balance themselves out quickly.